 Stephen Farthing has exhibited extensively in one man shows since his first solo exhibition held at the Royal College of Art Gallery, London in 1977.
 His work, representing Britain, was shown at the Sao Paulo Biennale in 1989, leading to many further solo shows in the UK and abroad, including South America and Japan.
 He has also participated in many group exhibitions since 1975, including the John Moores Liverpool Exhibitions, in which he was a Prize Winner in 1976, 1980, 1982, 1987, 1991, 1993, 1997 and 1999.
 He was represented by The Edward Totah Gallery in London and New York until Edwards death in 1997.

 Farthing was Artist in Residence at the Hayward Gallery, London in 1989.
 He was elected Royal Academician in 1998 and in 2000 was made an Emeritus Fellow of St Edmund Hall, Oxford.
 In 2000, Duckworth published, The Intelligent Persons Guide to Modern Art.
 He was executive director of the New York Academy of Art from September 2000 until August 2004 when he was appointed Rootstein Hopkins Research Chair of Drawing at the university of Arts London, which he has held until 2017.
 Stephen now lives and works in New York and London.

-This achievement for me, of a successful completion of the diploma course, is quite an emotional attainment .
+This achievement for me, of completing the diploma course, is quite an emotional attainment.
 I am registered blind with only some peripheral vision.
-The high quality online course photography combined with the magnification on my 27inch Mac gave me the ability to work through this course and see paintings as I have never seen them before.
+The high-quality online course photography combined with the magnification on my 27inch Mac gave me the ability to work through this course and see paintings as I have never seen them before.